Never Love a Stranger: Original novel

 Robbins' novel was published in 1948.
 It became a best seller.

-The book was one of a number banned in Philadelphia as indecent.
+The book was one of several books banned in Philadelphia as indecent in 1948.
 The ban was overturned the following year.

 Production

-In August 1957 it was announced that Barrymore would star and Robbins would write and produce.
+In August 1957, it was announced that Barrymore would star and Robbins would write and produce.
 The Los Angeles Times called the part "the usual Barrymore role".
 At the time, Barrymore was under a year's suspension from Actors Equity, but this seemed to apply only to stage work.

 The film was made through Caryn Productions, Robbins' own production company.
-Richard Day became co-producer and Allied Artists agreed to release.
-Filming started in the Bronx on 9 September.
+Richard Day became co-producer and Allied Artists agreed to distribute the release.
+Filming started at Gold Medal Studios in the Bronx on September 9, 1957.

 Robert Stevens agreed to direct and Steve McQueen was given an early role.